Best Halo Infinite Weapons: Halo Infinite Guns List

 Halo Infinite Weapons List: New Weapons

-Halo Infinite will welcome in the Cindershot, a Forerunner grenade launcher type weapon.
+Halo Infinite welcomed the Cindershot, a Forerunner grenade launcher type weapon.
 The Cindershot fires out energy grenades that bounce before creating a large explosion.
 Halo Infinite players with the skills to calculate Cindershot shots off of walls and around corners will thrive with this new weapon.

 The Bulldog replaces the traditional Halo shotgun.
 This new Halo Infinite weapon is even more powerful at close range than its predecessor.
-The Bulldog has a very tight bullet spread and fires faster than the standard Halo shotgun ever did.
-The Bulldog will compete with the Energy Sword for the title of best close-quarters combat weapon in the game.
+The Bulldog has a very tight bullet spread and fires faster than the standard Halo shotgun ever did, making it one of the best CQC weapons in the game in the right hands.

 The Disruptor is a fast-firing pistol that deals shock damage.
 While weak against live enemies, the Disruptor is devastating vs. vehicles.
-The Disruptor fills the role of the Plasma Pistol from previous Halo titles.
+The Disruptor fills the role of the Plasma Pistol from previous Halo titles, which is still in the game, just without the vehicle EMP.
 The Disruptor will literally disrupt enemy vehicles, leaving the opportunity to destroy or hijack them.

 The Halo Infinite Dynamo Grenade shares similarities with the Spike Grenade.
 This new grenade is perfect for taking out vehicles, but it can be used against live targets as well.